Associate Professor of Urbanism

 “Navigating Ambiguity: Comedy Improvisation as a Tool for Urban Design Pedagogy and Practice,” Journal of Education in the Built Environment, volume 5, issue 1, 2010.

-“Tensions Manifested: Reading the Viceroy’s House in New Delhi” and “Epilogue,” in Emerging Asia: Concomitant Urbanities and Urbanisms, edited by Vinayak Bharne: Routledge: Abingdon UK: 2012, pages 99-109.
+“Tensions Manifested: Reading the Viceroy’s House in New Delhi” and “Epilogue,” in The Emerging Asian City: Concomitant Urbanities and Urbanisms, edited by Vinayak Bharne: Routledge: London and New York: 2012.

 “Smart Growth: A Critical Analysis of the State of the Art,” in Urban Design: Roots, Influences, and Trends, edited by Tridib Banerjee and Anastasia Loukaitou-Sideris.
-Routledge: New York, 2011, pages 632-641.
+Routledge: London and New York, 2011.

 Professional Practice-Oriented Publications: